“It’s not what you look at that matters, it’s what you see.” – Henry David Thoreau

 These questions can sound harsh or despairing.
 But that January day I felt them as pure, utter relief.
 The self image I was working so hard to create – a ‘healed self” – shattered, and my body softened with a giant exhale.

-I didn’t have to keep working so hard!
+I didn’t have to keep working so hard.
+And my hardships and my mystical heart could coexist.
 What if, instead, I needed a different relationship with my pain?

 Rather than getting rid of my pain, I slowly turned towards it.
 I grieved.
 Over time, as the shame softened, I began to see my trauma differently.
-I became more comfortable being ‘incomplete’ and clumsy in my mistakes.
+I became more comfortable being ‘incomplete,’ in having both wounds and wonder, accepting both the shadow and the light within myself and others.

-I found safety in the very place I didn’t think it existed: in the mess itself.
+I found safety in the very place I didn’t think it existed: in holding the entirety of my life in my hands.

 I came to see that my most vulnerable struggles were the very place where the ‘unloved life’ within me longed to be heard, held, and cared for.
 I didn’t have to get rid of it.
 And I didn’t have to be scared of it, either.